cryotools/cosipy/README.md

 ## Preprocessing
 COSiPY provides some utilities which can be used to create the required input file for the core run.
 ### Create needed combined static input file
 The following is the example in the "data/static/" folder.
-If the procedure does not work for your study area please try it first with the example.
+If the procedure does not work for your study area, please try it first with the example.
 #### Required packages and libaries:
 * gdal (e.g. in Debian-based Linux distributions package called gdal-bin)
-* cliamte date operators (e.g. in Debian-based Linux distributions package called cdo)
+* climate date operators (e.g. in Debian-based Linux distributions package called cdo)
 * netCDF Operators (e.g. in Debian-based Linux distritutions package called nco)
 #### Needed input files
 * Digital elevation model, best in WGS84 - EPSG:4326.
-* Shapefile of glacier
+* Shapefile of the glacier
 Both should be in WG84 EPSG:4326.

 #### Procedure:
-In the utilities folder there is the script create_static_file_command_line.py.
+In the utilities folder, there is the script create_static_file_command_line.py.
 This script runs some commands in the command line.
 That's is the reason, that we can provide this script only for UNIX and MAC users at the moment.
-We are working on a Python were no UNIX command line is needed.
+We are working on a version where no UNIX command line is needed.
 (create_static_file.py).<br>
 The intermediate files 'dem.nc', 'aspect.nc', 'mask.nc' and 'slope.nc' are deleted automatically.
-First try to run the script and create the 'static.nc' file with the example "Rofental_DEM.tif" and 'HEF_Flaeche2018.shp'.
+First, try to run the script and create the 'static.nc' file with the example "Rofental_DEM.tif" and 'HEF_Flaeche2018.shp'.
 If this works, try to change to your DEM and shapefile and adjust the area to which you want to shrink the DEM.
-The input data have to be in Lat/Lon WGS84-EPSG:4326 projection with the units degrees, that the script works correct. <br>
+The input data have to be in Lat/Lon WGS84-EPSG:4326 projection with the units degrees, that the script works correctly. <br>
 Run the script with:
 ```
 python create_static_files_with_command_line.py
 ```
 Maybe the following commands are useful.
 You do not need them for the examples in the data/static folder.<br>
-The first can be used to aggreagte the DEM to a course spatial resolution.
+The first can be used to aggreagate the DEM to a coarse spatial resolution.
 ```
 gdalwarp -tr 0.01 0.01 -r average Hintereisferner_DEM.tif Hintereisferner_DEM_coarser.tif
 ```